Salesforce Forecast Categories | What They Mean and How to Use Them

 However, here’s the important thing.

-Let’s say you have two opportunities at the Proposal stage, and you’ve presented your quote to the customers.
+Lets say you have two opportunities at the Proposal stage, and youve presented your quote to the customers.

-You get the idea.
-Forecast Categories provide us with additional sales funnel insights at the individual deal level.
+Forecast categories provide us with additional sales funnel insights at the individual deal level, which reflects the certainty the salesperson feels in winning each opportunity.

 Example of a Salesforce dashboard chart showing opportunities grouped by Forecast Category.